Teo44/ot-harjoitustyo/documentation/testing.md

 ### File browsing

 File browsing is tested with the included audio files and folders.
 The browser tests also include integration testing, which test playing audio using both the browser and the player-classes.
+The nextFile() and previousFile() methods aren't tested very well due to files changing order between systems, making testing these difficult.

 ### Audio playback